DivyaNair29/Cancer-Risk_Prediction/README.md

 ● Engineered Fields: Overall_Risk_Score, Risk_Level.

+EDA -

+● Data Imbalance - The patient count in the medium risk level is much more than the low and then in high risk level.

+● Cancer Types By Gender - Majority of females suffer from Breast cancer, whereas manjority of males suffer from prostrate cancer.

+● Factors Contributing to High Risk Level - Air pollution, smoking , alcohol use, diet_salted_processed, Occupational hazards, diet_red_meat, obesity where the main factors Contributing to high risk level.

 Data Preprocessing -

 ● Dropped columns to avoid any data leakage and correlation with the target column.